For what time did you order sunshine?

 But don’t fret about on which side of the train you are seated.
 The clever seat allocation system forces everyone to switch seats at Mallaig so you will be sitting on the opposite side of the carriage for the return journey.

-Tours That Feature a Ride on The Jacobite
+Tours That Feature a Ride on The Jacobite Steam Train

 It’s also possible to take a trip on the Harry Potter Train by booking a day trip or multi-day tour.
-This can be useful if your chosen departure dates are sold out or you want to bundle the experience with more of Scotland’s attractions.
+This can be extremely useful if your chosen departure dates are sold out or you want to bundle the experience with more of Scotland’s attractions.

 Why You Should Ride the Harry Potter Train in Scotland

-I’ve been lucky to take some of the world’s greatest train journeys, including Switzerland’s Glacier Express, Norway’s Flam Railway and, closer to home, the Settle – Carlisle Railway.
+I’m a massive rail enthusiast and have been lucky to take some of the world’s greatest train journeys, including Switzerland’s Glacier Express, Norway’s Flam Railway and, closer to home, the Settle – Carlisle Railway.
 The Jacobite can hold its head high amongst all of these.

 Much of the enjoyment of Scotland’s Harry Potter Train is derived from its slower pace, allowing the country’s spectacular landscape to reveal itself to you, and the hiss of the steam engine and the toot of the whistle.
 This is an experience to be savoured, not rushed.